Credit Card Limit Increase: How to Request a Higher Limit

 • Account history - How long have you been an account holder of the issuing bank?

-3. How long does it take to increase credit limit?
+3. How long does it take to increase the credit limit?

 4. Why did I get an automatic credit limit increase?

-A bank-initiated credit card limit increase usually happens if you’ve been a credit card owner for years and you’ve demonstrated that you’re a responsible cardholder.
+A bank-initiated credit card limit increase usually happens if you’re a long-time credit card owner and a responsible cardholder.

 5. Can I request a temporary credit card limit increase?